Our exclusive small group tours weave the best of history and vistas into grand journeys by rail and sea, accompanied

-Scotland offers some of the world’s great train journeys, beginning with the West Highland Line at the heart of three trips: Castles, Gardens, Skye and Glencoe tour, Skye, Jacobite & Loch Ness and West Highlands & Iona tours.
+Scotland offers some of the world’s great train journeys, beginning with the West Highland Line at the heart of three trips: Castles, Gardens, Skye and Glencoe tour, Skye, Jacobite & Loch Ness and West Highlands & Iona tour.

 Since Victorian times, it has borne savvy travellers from the vibrant, sophisticated Lowland metropolis of Glasgow into some of Scotland’s most dramatic and distinctive vistas.
 On the journey to Fort William, marvel at a litany of lochs, wooded hills and river-foamed gorges, plus the untrammelled Zen-like wilderness of Rannoch Moor, where cars have never ventured.

-Travelling back in time on the vintage Jacobite Express steam train onward to Mallaig, there is added movie stardust on the atmospheric puffer that bears wizards across the iconic Glenfinnan Viaduct to Hogwarts in the Harry Potter films, while also passing through the natural ‘sets’ for Highlander and Local Hero.
+Travelling onward to Mallaig, there is the added movie stardust of the atmospheric puffer of the Jacobite Express that bears wizards across the iconic Glenfinnan Viaduct to Hogwarts in the Harry Potter films, while also passing through the natural ‘sets’ for Highlander and Local Hero.